Canonical Hilbert-Burch matrices for power series: Applications to the construction of Gorenstein rings

 \section{Applications to the construction of Gorenstein rings}

 Let us assume that $\res$ is a field of characteristic 0.
 The explicit description of the affine variety $V(L)$ given by \Cref{ParamLex} allows us to parametrize Gorenstein rings $R/J$ with a given Hilbert function $h$ up to a generic change of coordinates.
 It is enough to consider those Gorenstein ideals $J$ that arise as a deformation of the unique lex-segment ideal $L=\Lex(h)$ associated to $h$.
 We will now see that the subset $V_G(L)$ of all Gorenstein ideals in $V(L)$ has the structure of a quasi-affine variety.
+Note that in codimension 2, the Gorenstein condition is equivalent to being a complete intersection ideal.

 \begin{proposition} Let $L$ be a lex-segment ideal and let $J$ be an ideal with $\Lt(J)=L$.
 Let $H$ and $M=H+N$ be the canonical Hilbert-Burch matrices of $L$ and $J$, respectively.
-Then $J$ is Gorenstein if and only if the third main diagonal of $N$ consists of polynomials in $y$ with non-zero constant terms. \end{proposition}
+Then $J$ is Gorenstein if and only if the entries \(n_{i+2,i}\) for \(i=1,\dots, t-1\) of $N$ consist of polynomials in $y$ with non-zero constant terms. \end{proposition}